Nissan Micra review - MPG, CO2 and Running Costs

 Micra boasts respectable fuel economy and should be cheap to insure

-The switch to WLTP testing has narrowed the economy gap between diesel and petrol engines, and in most instances the petrol is better suited to the Micra.
+The switch to WLTP testing has narrowed the economy gap between diesel and petrol engines, and the 1.0-litre turbocharged petrol is definitely better suited to the Micra.
 The shorter distances most superminis cover mean that petrol will be a better option for the long-term life cycle.
-The 1.0-litre car returns 46.3mpg, while the new 99bhp turbocharged unit is better still at 50.4mpg.
-Even the 115bhp Micra returns a respectable 47.9mpg.
+The new 99bhp turbocharged unit with the five-speed manual gearbox delivers 50.4mpg, while even the 115bhp Micra returns a respectable 47.9mpg.

 The Micra isn’t just efficient, it’s also cheap to keep on the road thanks to some low insurance group ratings.
 If you go for the entry-level 1.0-litre car in Visia+ trim, it sits in group 1E, which is very appealing for young drivers.

-Residual values are the strong point of the rival VW Polo, which can retain up to 48 per cent of its value after three years.
-The Micra is around 10 per cent behind for resale values, while new prices are similar to the Polo's, so you'll lose more money over three years of ownership.
+Residual values are the strong point of the rival VW Polo, which can retain up to 48% of its value after three years.
+The Micra is around 10% behind for resale values, while new prices are similar to the Polo's, so you'll lose more money over three years/36,000 miles of ownership.

 In this review